wdawson/okta.github.io/_source/_reference/okta_expression_language/index.md

 # Overview

-Expressions allow you to reference, transform and combine attributes before you store them on a user profile or before passing them to an application for authentication or provisioning.
+Expressions allow you to reference, transform, and combine attributes before you store them on a user profile or before passing them to an application for authentication or provisioning.
 For example, you might use a custom expression to create a username by stripping @company.com from an email address.
-Or you might combine `firstName` and `lastName` attributes into a single `displayName` attribute.
+Or, you might combine `firstName` and `lastName` attributes into a single `displayName` attribute.

-This document details the features and syntax of Okta's Expression Language which can be used throughout the administrator UI and API.
+This document details the features and syntax of Okta's Expression Language, which can be used throughout the administrator UI and API.
 This document will be updated over time as new capabilities are added to the language.
 Okta's expression language is based on [SpEL](http://docs.spring.io/spring/docs/3.0.x/reference/expressions.html) and uses a subset of functionalities offered by SpEL.

 ## Referencing User Attributes
 When you create an Okta expression, you can reference any attribute that lives on an Okta user profile or App user profile.

 ### Okta user profile
 Every user has an Okta user profile.
 The Okta user profile is the central source of truth for a user's core attributes.
 To reference an Okta user profile attribute, just reference `user` and specify the attribute variable name.

 Syntax  | Definitions | Examples